Making the most of your travel dollars

 Travel in low or shoulder seasons

-When you are looking at the price of airfares and travel products, a tip to save the most money is to travel in low to shoulder season.
+When you are looking at the price of airfares and travel products, a tip to save the most money is to travel in low and shoulder season.
 Avoid high season as this is the most expensive time to travel.

 Travel in off peak periods

 I know, getting up early or staying up late is a bit of a hassle.
-However, you can always catch up on sleep inflight!
+However, you can always catch up on sleep on flight.
+Guaranteed savings by using this technique alone.

 Travel on multi stop flights